razvanbrb/acme-web-design/development-strategy.md

 Add the  css margin properties.

-Add the  css float properties.
+Add the  css float properties to aling all boxes to left.

 Add the  css text-aling properties.